Caroline-Amanquah/simple-todo-list-application/README.md

 ```
 ➜ npm run start
 ```
 5. Open your browser and navigate to [http://localhost:3000/](http://localhost:3000/) to access the application.
+Alternatively, you can access the application at https://main--todo-list-application-2023.netlify.app/.
+Netify was used to deploy the application.